-- accounting
+- · accounting

-- logic
+- · logic

-- computer programming
+- · computer programming

 - basic computer courses

-- physics
+- · physics

 - ethics

-- critical thinking
+- · critical thinking

 - Spanish

-- energy and electronics

 Along with these core courses, students may request assistance in nearly any other course in which they are enrolled.
 For students' convenience, the tutoring services of the CAS are delivered mainly on a drop-in basis; however, individual tutorials may be scheduled for certain courses.
 Synchronous and asynchronous online tutoring is also available for math, science, and writing assignments.